 |Projected Growth (2014 to 2024)||21% for business system analysts|

 |Average Salary for business system analyst||$85,046 in the United States|

 A business system analyst reviews computer programs used by a Company.
 He instructs business stakeholders on ways to make business processes more efficient and employees more productive.
 They are either hired by small or large-scale corporations and require a certain level of business acumen with technical knowledge.

-He is responsible for handling risks assessments and performing a cost-benefit analysis to align company technologies with business strategies.
-They receive requirements either from management or end users and convert them into a workable solution to present to the technology staff.
+He is responsible for handling risk assessments and performing a cost-benefit analysis to align company technologies with business strategies.
+They receive requirements either from management or end-users and convert them into a workable solution to present to the technology staff.
 He may work directly with clients and require good communication skills and excellent troubleshooting abilities.

 The average salary of a business system analyst in the United States is $85,046 per year as of April 14, 2019.
 This is the salary estimate of 2,613 salaries submitted anonymously at indeed.com.
 The typical tenure for a business system analyst is one to three months.

 A business system analyst adjusts, analyzes, and restructure requirements based on different aspects of a business.
 He ensures the maximum business efficiency and works closely with all individuals to see what is working best in an efficient manner.

 He addresses the business issues in a professional way and suggests the best possible solution for challenging business problems.
 He identifies and manages the current and future business needs with available resources.
 He allocates resources in such a way that it should not be wasted.
 There is no physical activity involved in a business system analyst role.